What Are Discount Real Estate Brokers and Should I Use One?

 Benefits of using a discount real estate broker

-Reduce listing fees.
-Depending on the brokerage you choose and the value of your home, a discount brokerage might reduce your commissions up to 1.5% or $5,250 on a $350,000 sale.
+You pay less on listing fees.
+Depending on the brokerage you choose and the value of your home, a discount brokerage might reduce your commissions to 1%.

-Receive basic real estate agent services.
-Discount brokerages provide basic services including listing your home in the local MLS, general marketing services, documentation, contracting, and legal services.
+You receive basic real estate agent services.
+Discount brokerages provide basic services, including listing your home in the local multiple listing service (MLS), general marketing, documentation, contracting, and legal assistance.
 Some offer additional services for an added fee.
 The services you choose are provided via a full suite of tools on their online platform.

 Drawbacks of using a discount real estate broker